Abdulla-Alkhulaqui/ST-EXAM/README.md

 --- A. True, as conflict can only occur with rebase.\
 --- B. False, because there is a conflict between colleagues for every merge.\
 --- C. True, since each merge is also another commit.\
---- D. False, as git may not be able to resolve changes automatically.
+&check; D. False, as git may not be able to resolve changes automatically.
 (Example: Two different commit stores a change on the same line in a file.)

 Q5\
 Which of the following are the build tools?\
---- A. Ant, Maven, Gradle\
+&check; A. Ant, Maven, Gradle\
 --- B. Ant, Git, Subversion (SVN)\
 --- C. Ant, Maven, Subversion (SVN)\
 --- D. Maven, Gradle, Git